 Amla known as Indian gooseberry (Botanical name – Emblica Officinalis ) is very important and largely used herb in Ayurvedic medicinal formulations.
 It grows throughout India, bears sour-tasting gooseberry-like fruits & is also known by the Sanskrit name " Amalaki."
 In Sanskrit other nicknames for amla have meaning "mother," "nurse," and "immortality"—which proves healing capacity of its fruits.

-Amla has Vitiated Tirdosha (Vatta, Pitta, Kapha) pacifying capacity; especially it prevents excessive formation & accumulation of Pitta.
-Amla detoxifies & rejuvenates all of the tissues in the body and re-energise ojas, the essence of immunity and youthfulness.
-Amla has an important role in helping macro & micro digestion of food items, absorption of important nutrients & building energy source in the cells.
+Amla as per Ayurveda has Vitiated Tridosha (Vatta, Pitta, Kapha) pacifying capacity; especially it prevents excessive formation & accumulation of Pitta.
+Amla helps to flush toxins & rejuvenates all of the tissues in the body and re-energize ojas, the essence of immunity and youthfulness.
+Amla helps for digestion in macro & micro levels and in the absorption of important nutrients & increases the energy level in the cells.